ShuyanHuang/MACS30200proj/MethodsResults/method.md

 ### 2.1 K-Means Clustering

-To observe the general pattern of user groups, I first implement a unsupervised learning method, K-Means clustering.
+To observe the general pattern of user groups, I first implement a unsupervised learning method, K-Means clustering in scikit-learn package.
 I expected to see users can be divided into at least two meaningful clusters, expert user and non-expert users.

 ### 2.2 Adding Labels